 The club should deal with any complaint in a manner which is procedurally fair and balanced.
 The club must observe the principles of natural justice unless expressly excluded by the rules.

-Natural justice considerations will vary depending on the particular circumstances; however, the following issues should be considered when drafting a complaints process or dealing with a complaint:
+Natural justice considerations will vary depending on the particular circumstances.
+As a starting point, the following issues should be considered when drafting a complaints process or dealing with a complaint:

 - the member complained about (respondent) should be given reasonable notice of the complaint including full details of the offending conduct;

-- the respondent should be given reasonable time and a fair opportunity to defend any complaint made against them;
+- the respondent should be given reasonable time and a fair opportunity to defend themselves against any complaint made against them;

 - a hearing must be conducted in a fair and unbiased manner including allowing the respondent to hear the complaint and all supporting evidence in full;